Flash0ver/F0.Analyzers/documentation/refactorings/ObjectInitializer.md

 ## Remarks

 C# language features
-- The `default operator` feature is available since C# 2.0.
+- The `default operator` feature is available since _C# 2.0_.
-- The `object initializer` feature is available since C# 3.0.
+- The `object initializer` feature is available since _C# 3.0_.
-- The `default literal` feature is available since C# 7.1.
+- The `default literal` feature is available since _C# 7.1_.
+- The `target-typed new expressions` feature is available since _C# 9.0_.

-This code refactoring (titled `Create Object Initializer`) creates an object initializer from any object creation expression (`new operator`) and initializes all instance members that are both accessible and mutable.
+This code refactoring (titled `Create Object Initializer`) creates an object initializer from any explicit or implicit object creation expression (`new operator`) and initializes all instance members that are both accessible and mutable.

 Assignable members (declared or inherited) must be accessible from the location of the object initializer:
 - `public` (unrestricted)